Summer Day Camp

 For questions contact EACY@www.austinymca.org or call 512.236.9622.

-Deposits: $15 per child / per week, due at time of registration in order to hold your child’s spot at camp.
+Deposits: $15 per child / per week, due at the time of registration to hold your child’s spot at camp.
 Camp deposits are Non-refundable / Non-Transferable.

 (Example: If you are registering for three camp sessions, a $45.00 deposit will be required to hold your spot for those sessions of camp.)
 The $15.00 deposit is applied to the weekly camp fee.

-All fees are based on per week registration.
+All fees are based on per-week registration per-child.

 Summer Camp Locations

-The EAC Y caters weekly camp themes to each camp with engaging and fun age appropriate curriculum.
+The EAC Y caters weekly camp themes to each camp with an engaging and fun age-appropriate appropriate curriculum.
 Games, arts & crafts, STEM projects, songs, Social-Emotional Learning activities, and other activities will be based on the weekly theme.

 A girl toddler in a pink hoodie and blue headband looks down at a finger of an adult female staffer in an orange jacket through a magnifying glass while seated at a table.
 An orange bowl with a bag of sand is sitting on the table next to them.